-- Loud 85 decibel alarm. - Permanent independent smoke and carbon monoxide sensors. - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - Powered by 120V AC (60 Hz, 45 mA max) wire-in connector and two AA battery backup. - Interconnectable to other Kidde smoke and CO alarms (see page 16 for details). - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding:
+- Loud 85 decibel alarm - · Permanent independent smoke and carbon monoxide sensors. - Smoke alarm takes precedence when both smoke and carbon monoxide are present. - · Powered by two AA batteries. - Alarm/Voice message warning system that alerts you of the following conditions in the manner described below, thus eliminating any confusion over which alarm is sounding: